What financial planning should you do before moving to Greece?

-There are numerous financial matters involved in an overseas move that you’ll need to consider before you go.
-The Greece Property Guide are on hand to offer invaluable advice about how to get your financial affairs in order, and how to ensure that you can afford the move that you dream of.
-Here are the key financial considerations to take into account…
+Financial planning before you move to Greece is absolutely key to a successful move.
+It’ll save you time, money and stress having everything sorted in advance.
+The Greece Property Guides team is on hand to offer invaluable advice about how to get your finances in order and ensure you can afford the move you dream of.
+Here are the key points to take into account.

 Tax advisers are there to save you money with their experience and expertise; don’t begrudge their fee

 For your everyday tax affairs, especially concerning income from the UK and if your situation is at all complicated, it is wise to speak to a financial planning and tax adviser as soon as you decide to move to Greece.
 Remember, such advisers are there to save you money in the long run, so it can be worth paying for their long years of experience and expertise.

 There are a number of tax-efficient schemes even for those moving abroad.
 These include the choices of Self-Invested Personal Pension (SIPP) or Qualifying Recognised Overseas Pension Scheme (QROPS) – both of which could save you money.

 You will need to: